The Luck of the Irish (song): Reception

 On the other hand, Urish and Bielen find the dark humour to be "clever" and feel that song succeeds as "sociopolitical polemic."
 Music critic Tim Riley described "The Luck of the Irish" as "gorgeous and underrated."
 Rogan takes an intermediate view calling the song "impressive, if flawed," praising the cleverness of contrasting the naive sentiments in the bridge with the harsh political lyrics in the verses, but criticizing the lyrics.
 Beatle historian Bruce Spizer also criticized the lyrics while praising the melody.
 Uncut writer John Lewis also provides a mixed assessment, praising Lennon's "bitter, sardonic tone" and the wit of his ironic use of the phrase "luck of the Irish" but saying that this is undermined by the "risible litany" of Irish stereotypes in the bridge.
 Creem critic Dave Marsh similarly concluded that "The Luck of the Irish" has a beautiful melody and is "convincing musically," but felt that it was unconvincing lyrically and that "it's about the Irish in the way 'Old Black Joe' is about blacks, fostering stereotypes that are both false and (inadvertently but nonetheless) racist."
 Music journalist Rob Sheffield stated that "Luck of the Irish" is "a terrible song I've loved since Shonen Knife covered it."

 According to Beatle biographers Roy Carr and Tony Tyler, Lennon's prestige in England nosedived as a result of the song's accusations of genocide.

+Far Out critic Tim Coffman rated it as Lennon's 6th greatest deep cut, saying "Using a gentle approach to the subject matter, Lennon leaves many of the gory details up to the listener’s imagination, letting the listener fill in the gaps by keeping everything sparse.
+For as much as Lennon idolised Dylan, this may be one of the few times his songwriting approach matched his folk-rock idol."